How to Give Yourself a Salon-Quality Blowout at Home (That Actually Lasts)

 Step 4: The Technique: Root Lift + Smooth Ends

-Repeat until all sections are done.
+Repeat this process meticulously until all sections are complete.

 Step 5: Lock It In (The Secret to Longevity)